Vietnam Flag Vietnam

 Some Australians have lost thousands of dollars after accepting invitations to private homes from friendly locals.
 Beware of rigged card games and other confidence tricks organised by criminals.

 Gambling may break local laws, which also apply to travellers.
-See Laws.
+See Local laws.

 To avoid credit and debit card scams: